 What is Homestead Exemption?

 If you own your home, reside there permanently and are a Florida resident all as of January 1, you may qualify for Homestead exemption.
-Homestead can reduce your taxable value on your home as much as $50,000, saving you approximately $750, annually.
+Homestead can reduce your taxable value on your home as much as $50,000, saving you approximately $750 annually.
 More importantly, your assessed value, which is used to calculate your property taxes, can not increase more than 3% annually after you are granted the exemption.
 In order to receive this benefit, you must apply before March 1.
 Not applying by March 1 constitutes a waiver of the exemption for that year and you must apply for the next year instead.

 Am I eligible to file?